 When we make someone happy, the same part of our brain is activated as when we do something for our own happiness.
 This is not philosophy, but neuroscience.
-I’m not surprised though; the joy of giving far exceeds any other I’ve ever known.
+I’m not surprised though because the joy of giving far exceeds any other I’ve ever known.

 I have seen a tenuous frown appear even at the mention of their partner.
 They tell me they are tired of trying to please the other person and that they couldn’t be bothered anymore.
 This feeling — I couldn’t be bothered — is a definitive sign of downfall in most relationships.
 Earlier, if they had made any attempt to bring joy to the other person, now, they have thrown the baby out with the bathwater (after drinking most of it).